dansbits/lurn/README.md

 # Lurn

-Lurn is a ruby gem for performing machine learning.
-The API and design patterns in Lurn are inspired by sklearn, an analogous library for Python.
+Lurn is a ruby gem for performing machine learning tasks.
+The API and design patterns in Lurn are inspired by scikit-learn, a popular machine learning library for Python.

 ## Installation